Sukatani: 2023–present: Gelap Gempita and "Bayar Bayar Bayar"

-Musical style
+Artistry

+The visual aesthetic of Pussy Riot is often cited as a key fashion influence for Sukatani.

-Sukatani embraces the post-punk.
-Their music is inspired by 1980s anarcho-punk bands.
+Sukatani is characterized by a post-punk sound heavily influenced by 1980s anarcho-punk.
 Their musical style blends post-punk elements with strong new wave sensibilities, featuring dark gothic rock tones combined with new romantic melodies and lively synth-pop influences.
 This unique fusion resembles other bands such as Le Tigre, The Slits, Sleater-Kinney, Bikini Kill, and Franz Ferdinand, known for their dance-punk style.
-Their fashion performances which wearing balaclava resemble of Russian protest group Pussy Riot.

-Sukatani's songs generally raise social issues, particularly those related to the economy and government policies.
+The duo’s lyrics typically address socio-political issues, with a particular focus on economic disparity and government policy.

+Their stage presence is noted for the use of balaclava, a visual choice reminiscent of the Russian protest group Pussy Riot.
+During live performances, the duo maintains anonymity through these masks, incorporating the distribution of fresh produce as a performance art element.
+This gesture serves as a social commentary on environmental sustainability, public health, and food security.